-Common side effects differ between each GLP-1 agonists.
+Common side effects differ between each GLP-1 agonist.
 Some side effects, for example, gastrointestinal side effects, are similar within the class of GLP-1 agonists.
-Dulaglutide (the most common GLP-1 agonists) is associated with the following common side effects (eMC, 2021):
+Dulaglutide (the most common GLP-1 agonist) is associated with the following common side effects (eMC, 2021):

-GLP-1 agonists have shown to promote weight loss, lower blood pressure and total cholesterol (ibid).
+GLP-1 agonists have been shown to promote weight loss, lower blood pressure, and total cholesterol (ibid).

 GLP-1 agonists prescribed in the UK (in order of popularity*):